Easy and Healthy Sweet Potato Recipes

 Sweet Potato Gratin

 Evaporated milk unifies and enriches the layers of this dish.
-Use all sweet potatoes or mix them up.
-Use a loaf pan for maximum height, and bake gratin up to 2 days ahead.
+Use a loaf pan for maximum height, and bake gratin up to 2 days ahead for an easy side dish meal-prep.
 Rewarm, covered, in a 350° oven for 30 minutes.
+Tell the kids it's like mac and cheese and they'll gobble it up.

 Sweet Potato Medallions with Almond Sauce and Chickpea Salad